HelpBot Assistant

 }

-You can download a complete working sample from GitHub
+A complete working sample can be downloaded from GitHub

-How to export the diagram as PDF
+How to Export the Diagram as PDF

 The following code illustrates how to export the diagram as PDF file.